Credit Card Debt for Women: Cut Interest, Escape APR Traps

 Children who see parents treat money as a tool—not a trap—develop healthier habits.
 Peers who witness resilience gain confidence.
 Communities grow stronger when women share strategies openly rather than hide struggles.

-A Pew (2023) survey confirmed that households practicing open financial dialogue pass on stronger literacy and confidence to the next generation.
+Households that practice open financial dialogue can pass stronger money habits, confidence, and context to the next generation.

 Looking Ahead